 Work, Land, & Politics

 George never married again, but busied himself with his work at the cemetery because the “Alpha Sections,” sections A-G were now being marketed.
 On the side, he bought and sold real estate.
-There was that strip of land on the alley next to his house, his mother’s properties, and in 1914 he and his brother Joe sold a large tract in Atlantic City, with 300 feet of Boardwalk frontage, for over $300,000.
+There was that strip of land on the alley next to his house, plus his mother’s properties.
+In 1914 he and his brother Joe sold a large tract in Atlantic City, with 300 feet of Boardwalk frontage, for over $300,000.
 Later that year he and Joe created the Hillcrest Lawns Realty Co. to sell lots in Haverford Township, Delaware County.
 The Connells knew how to turn land into wealth.

 George had an even greater interest in local politics.
 He was first elected to the city’s Common Council in 1913, then to the Select Council in 1915.
-By 1919 the city created just one City Council, of which George was a member for 20 years, never losing an election.
+By 1919 the city created just one City Council, of which George was a member for the next 20 years, never losing an election.

 He served as president of City Council starting in January, 1938.
 In August of 1939 the current mayor resigned for health reasons, so the job of Acting Mayor fell to George until the new mayor took over in January.
 The incoming mayor immediately appointed him as Director of Public Welfare, where he served until retiring in 1943.

 His brief legacy as mayor was noteworthy for the passage of a wage tax of 1.5% on earned incomes from both city residents and commuters.
 After withstanding a court challenge, that tax remains today as the city’s largest source of revenue.